lwidm/StatusbarLog/docs/cmake_module.md

 @endcode

 @section cmake_module_notes Notes
-- This approach allows you to keep StatusbarLog version-controlled alongside your project via the submodule,
+- This approach allows you to keep StatusbarLog version-controlled alongside your project via the submodule.
-- Or to copy the source folder directly into your project.
 - When cloning your project elsewhere, run git submodule update --init --recursive if you use the submodule method.